types of paint

 Acrylic Paint

-Acrylic paint also dries incredibly quickly, which is useful when painting a smaller area but can make painting larger rooms harder.
+Acrylic paint also dries quickly, which is useful when painting small areas, but makes larger areas more difficult to cover.

 It’s important to note that acrylic paints do not mix well with oil-based paints and won’t form a bond.

-Emulsions are primarily used for painting walls & ceilings and come in a wide range of finishes: gloss, satin, eggshell, silk, matt or flat matt.
+Emulsion is a water-based paint with vinyl or acrylic added for extra durability.
+It’s used for painting walls and ceilings and comes in a wide range of finishes, including; gloss, satin, eggshell, silk, matt or flat matt.

 One Coat Emulsion

 One coat of emulsion does what it says on the tin; it only needs one coat.
-It’s also high-opacity and has excellent coverage.
+It also offers high opacity and provides excellent coverage.
 However, it becomes patchy if you try to spread it too thinly.

 New Plaster Emulsion

 New plaster emulsions are specially designed for painting freshly plastered walls, allowing moisture from drying plaster to escape.
-Regular paint traps moisture, causing your paint to flake.
+Note: Regular paint traps moisture which leads to flaking.

 Anti-mould Emulsion

-Anti-mould emulsion has a special fungicide additive that prevents mould and mildew growth.
+Anti-mould emulsion includes a special fungicide additive that prevents mould and mildew growth.

 Solid Emulsion